 Students engage in the foundations for financial management in delivery of healthcare services.
 Students in this course can learn about the purpose and methods of financial reporting, such as financial statements, balance sheets, and operational and capital budgets, in addition to financial risk, variances, and an overview of insurance principles.
 Students also explore the financial, political, and economic aspects of universal healthcare.

-This course introduces students to a patient-centered interdisciplinary model for healthcare delivery in which individual practitioners collaborate as members of a team.
-Students examine the benefits of this interdisciplinary approach for patients and providers, focusing on how it can lead to improved outcomes.
+Students in this course are introduced to a patient-centered interprofessional model for healthcare delivery in which individual practitioners collaborate as members of a team.
+Students examine the benefits of this interprofessional approach for patients and providers, focusing on how it can lead to improved outcomes.
 They also explore and discuss professional challenges and institutional barriers, such as delineation of responsibilities, reimbursement, and licensing.
-Students gain practical experience with the patient-centered model through the development of a patient case study, a hypothetical interdisciplinary healthcare team, and an appropriate treatment plan.
+Students have the opportunity to gain practical experience with the patient-centered model through the analysis of a patient case study, a hypothetical interprofessional healthcare team, and an appropriate treatment plan.
 They also consider the benefits of such a model on the future of healthcare.

 The individual and group behaviors within healthcare organizations often have a direct impact on organizational success and the ability to deliver quality care.
 In this course, students examine the theories of behavior of healthcare organizations at the macro (organization-wide) level and micro (individual and team performance) level.
 Students explore factors that influence an organization's behavior and performance, including the role of culture, group processes, and interactions.
 Sharpening analytic skills, students apply theories of motivation to assess a hypothetical situation.
 They also investigate famous leaders to analyze leadership traits, including the ability to implement and lead others through change.
 HLTH 4000.)